 Then $m_{s+\ln}\in C^\infty(\R^n\setminus\{0\})$ and has at most polynomial growth at infinity, while it has a logarithmic singularity at $\xi=0$.
 Since every $\psi\in\cS_0(\R^n)$ vanishes to infinite order at $\xi=0$, the product $m_{s+\ln}\psi$ extends (by setting it equal to $0$ at $\xi=0$) to a function in $\cS_0(\R^n)$.
 Consequently, the multiplication operator

 is well-defined and continuous.

-We begin with a Bernstein-type estimate on dyadic annuli, which allows us to control the $L^1$-norm of an inverse Fourier transform in terms of uniform bounds on finitely many derivatives of the symbol.
+We begin with a Bernstein-type estimate on dyadic annuli, which allows us to control the $L^1$-norm of an inverse Fourier transform in terms of uniform bounds on finitely many derivatives.

 \begin{lemma} Let $n\ge1$ and let $N>n$ be an integer.
 Then there exists a constant $C=C(n,N)>0$ such that for every $j\in\Z$ and every $h\in C^N(\R^n)$ satisfying

 one has

 \end{lemma}